EvgenyTernovoy/rag-bot/knowledge_base/Burba Seismic Activity Reader.md

 ## Overview

-Burba Seismic Activity Reader was an invention of Fez Burba that allowed taking readings of the structural integrity of Cenoth Spire lower levels.
+Burba Seismic Activity Reader was an invention of Fez Burba that allowed taking readings of The structural integrity of Cenoth Spire lower levels.

 ## Appearances

-Star Wars: The Old Concord (First appearance)
+Forge Uprising: The Old Concord (Prime appearance)